Intel (NASDAQ:INTC) Now Covered by Cowen

-Analysts at Cowen began coverage on shares of Intel (NASDAQ:INTC – Get Rating) in a research note issued on Monday, Stock Target Advisor reports.
-The firm set a “market perform” rating on the chip maker’s stock.
+Cowen started coverage on shares of Intel (NASDAQ:INTC – Get Rating) in a research report released on Monday, The Fly reports.
+The brokerage issued a market perform rating and a $31.00 price objective on the chip maker’s stock.

 Institutional Investors Weigh In On Intel